redhat-developer/openshift-web-console-customizations/guidelines.md

 ## What is it?

-Public competition to showcase the best OpenShift web console customizations, using supported OpenShift 4 mechanisms.
+Public competition to showcase the best OpenShift web console customizations, using **supported OpenShift 4 mechanisms**.

-Interested parties will have the opportunity to demonstrate their own customizations for which they have implemented in their organization or for person use, as well as act as a judge for the public competition, each to be part of the openshift.tv series of events, held on Nov 17th and December 1st.
+Interested parties will have the opportunity to submit their own customizations for which they have implemented in their organization or for personal use.

+All viewers of the joint OpenShift Commons / Developer Experience Office Hours session on OpenShift.tv on **Tuesday, December 1st at 11am EST** will be able to vote to determine the top 3 winners!

 ## Eligibility